Updated: May 29

 Why is it important to teach children to cope with losing?

-Big thank you to Bev who send me this question and oh boy!
+Big thank you to Bev, who sent me this question and oh boy!
 What an excellent question is:

 “I’m wondering if you can advise me on any ideas for teaching a particular pupil to accept losing.
 I find it hard to plan activities other than simple builds”.